 All is well as long as the public face is preserved.
 No one thinks financial mismanagement is not happening; the problem and the accompanying shame only arise when it comes out and the public face is damaged.

-The second article in this series will look at how these dynamics work out when Japanese travel and live abroad and be posted on this site in late 2018.
+The second article in this series looks at how these dynamics work out when Japanese travel and live abroad.
 The original article on which this and the second article is based is available at https://omf.org under the title “Japanese Cultural Dynamics: Their Influence on Japanese Abroad and their Impact on their Return”.